Sandra Seifert: Biography

-Seifert speaks four languages fluently: German, English, Filipino, and French.
+Seifert is fluent in German, English, Filipino, and French.
 She also speaks a Filipino native language Hiligaynon (informally known as Ilonggo), an Austronesian language spoken in Western Visayas in the Philippines.
 In addition, she has basic knowledge of Spanish and Italian languages.

 Early career

 Seifert was first discovered by a talent scout/make-up artist at the age of 14.
 After only a few castings, Seifert received a call to join her first fashion show for a French eyewear company.

 In 1998 she joined the Philippines' Elite Model Search where she won the Viva Look of the Year title and represented the Philippines in the international Elite Model Look Search, which was held in Nice, France.

 Seifert was part of the Colgate Mintirinse ad campaign "Minti Cool" along with Anne Curtis and Aubrey Vizcarra.
 When Colgate decided to have a remake of that ad campaign a few years later, Michael Seifert (Sandra Seifert's brother) appeared as the male lead role alongside the new cast.

 She was a muse for two Philippine Basketball Association teams, a professional basketball league in the Philippines: Red Bull in 2002 and FedEx in 2003.
 An avid basketball player herself, she also played for her school's women's team.

 Seifert has done several national and international advertising commercials and graced many of Manila's hottest fashion shows including Philippine Fashion Week, Speedo, Benetton, Lancôme, and Bulgari Jewelry.
 While seen in ample fashion shoots, Seifert has written articles for magazines, well- tackling social awareness issues.
 In addition, she has been visible in numerous print ads and appeared on magazine covers including MEGA, Speed, and A&F. However, it was through her hosting job in the late night show "Master Showman," that she gained much recognition and popularity all over the Philippines.
 Aside from Master Showman, she also hosted the now defunct television show Campus Video with co-host Derek Ramsey.
 Her hosting opportunities were soon followed by traveling in and out of the Philippines as she signed up with a Thailand-based modeling agency.